Who We Are

 But more importantly, we have helped many Evanston families.
 Since 2010, we have held five benefit concerts, raised money for individuals and families, started school grocery programs, created service projects, delivered countless numbers of beds, sofas, dressers, and appliances to needy families across the district, supplied over 1200 Evanston youth with school supplies, expanded COPE to seventeen Evanston schools, and delivered many, many casseroles.

 In 2017, we have shifted our focus to school supplies for every child in need across Evanston.
-We hope this singular mission will ensure that COPE grows in its sustainability and its usefulness in Evanston.
+We hope this singular mission will ensure that COPE grows.
+It means that we won't be so stratified in our mission, and that, what started as a grassroots response to families in need, can become a sustainable non-profit.